Inshan/Model-Training-and-Evaluation/README.md

 10. Cabin: Cabin number.
 11. Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton).

-The dataset is available at: Titanic Dataset
+- The dataset is available at: (https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv)

 C. Installation
 - To run this project, you need to have Python installed along with the following libraries: (pandas, numpy, scikit-learn, Tensorflow)